Create a Website Account - Manage notification subscriptions, save form progress and more.

 The City maintains the water lines from the street to the meter.
 Homeowners are responsible for the lines from the meter to the house.

-Average pressure is 75 psi, but vary based on your location.
+Average pressure is 75 psi but can vary based on your location.